raigol/Bowling/README.md

 # Bowling Game

 American Ten-Pin Bowling game produces the total score for the game and displays the results for frames.
-The game reads input from comma separated list of rolls.
+The game reads input from a file containing comma separated list of rolls.

 To run the program